Multiplying Decimals Animations

 We put the decimal point 3 places along.

 Note that the longer number is on top (the one with the most digits) ... this makes it easier to do the multiplication.

 Here is another example, using long multiplication:

-To put the decimal point 5 places along we simply insert another zero.
+To put the decimal point 5 places along we had to insert another zero.

 Zeros at the end

 What if there are zeros at the end?
 Keep them there while you work out where to put the decimal point.

 BUT when we we write down the final answer we can leave off any zeros at the end (unless we are asked to keep them there), like this:

 In that example the decimal points were put in after the multiplication, it doesn't matter which way we do it so long as we remember to count the correct number of places.